artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 Stamps falls into the category of script organisation and I’m told they have the same overhead as a Dot or NoOp.

 The SpiralProfiler scripts contains 500 nodes of the organizational type (Dot or NoOp), and in the case of Stamps, 250 Anchor nodes and 250 Stamps.
-The scripts follow the mythical “spiral” compositing script pattern— also known as a “toilet bowl” script.
+The scripts follow the mythical “spiral” compositing Nukescript pattern— also known as a “toilet bowl” script.

 ![Screenshot of SpiralProfiler Node Graphs](/wiki/assets/Screenshot_SpiralProfiler-NoOps_NodeGraph.png)